 PREPARATION OF TEXTILE FOR GARMENT CONSTRUCTION | In Studio

 | Medium format instant photo taken outside Oaxacan studio

 All fabric is washed before garment construction to ensure there is no shrinkage later.

 Colour palette + texture, textile dye and embellishment testing

 Rebecca forms her graphite and ink drawings into seamless repeat patterns, before hand-batiking onto linen and adding to natural dye-baths or embellishing by hand, creating raised textures.

 GOTS certified organic indigo vat, forest plants and food waste gathered locally to create rich hues free from toxic chemicals.
-Currently in research stages to ensure set of dye is wash-fast, and using processes that reduce water wastage.
+Currently in research stages: testing processes that reduce water wastage and ensuring set of dye is wash-fast.

 Motifs are appliquéd by hand.
 Using pattern-cutting offcuts of special natural and vintage fabrics, Rebecca builds colourful structures and scenes.
 Dreamed up while hand piecing over her own beloved garments to lengthen their lives.

 Textured embroideries are stitched and couched by hand using hand-dyed natural and metallic yarns.
 Bold, textured or meticulously patterned with the trace of her hands, each tells a story.